Koosjuh/TeamPurple/Website/DRAFT/service_executable_path_acl_review.md

 # Step 2: Copy the unique BaseFolder values

-From the KQL output, copy the unique `BaseFolder` values for the affected server.
+From the KQL output, copy the unique `BaseFolder` values for the affected device.

 Example: